Disclaimer: I own nothing. It all belongs to Bioware / EA.

 I remember it all when I dream.

 I am adrift in a silently insidious expanse, an all encompassing nether-sea.
 I am unable to stop my body from moving without the constraints of gravity; my trajectory is seemingly aimless but Fate has, underhandedly, already charted my destination.
-I am captivated in the moments that follow by what I see; my heart is drumming rapidly, a steady thunder that I can feel though terrifying hyper-awareness in every minute particle of my being.
+I am captivated in the moments that follow by what I see.
+My heart is drumming rapidly, a steady thunder that I can feel though terrifying hyper-awareness in every particle of my being.

 Through my visor, I watch as the Normandy disintegrates into glinting fragments while devastating threads of light weave a complex pattern between them.
 It is an oddly beautiful image, made somehow more so against the backdrop of the planet Alchera, against the delicate spattering of stars and galaxies that I am now lost in.
 I watch as the Normandy succumbs at last to the final attack, as what very little is left of her is shrouded and wreathed in a daedal dance of fire.
 I close my eyes and twist aside as best I can, a futile attempt to protect myself from the imminent blast-wave.
 I know in that fraction of a second that it will do no good, that I am as lost as the Normandy, but that terrible crystallized thought cannot stop me from hoping, from praying, from fiercely willing my own survival.